MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

     employee's total weekly hours for the Job and their total Job Gross Pay is printed for each employee on every job report.

+> [!NOTE]
-*The employee's total weekly gross and net pay, along with their total FICA, federal, state and other withholding is given on the report as summary information.
-Keep in mind that these summary figures may contain amounts that may have been allocated to other jobs during the week or may have come from a pay code that does not allow job number entry, such as sick or vacation time.*
+> The employee's total weekly gross and net pay, along with their total FICA, federal, state and other withholding is given on the report as summary information.
+Keep in mind that these summary figures may contain amounts that may have been allocated to other jobs during the week or may have come from a pay code that does not allow job number entry, such as sick or vacation time.

 The report also contains a summary for an entire job that describes the total job- specific gross pay along with the total overall gross pay for all employees who worked on that job during the week.
 Each separate Job will reset the report to start over with page 1.

 ## Chapter 8: Using Miscellaneous Tools